February 22, 2014

-Session titles and speakers for the 2013 BTO Conference are listed below, organized by general topics: writing craft, poetry, genres, publishing/marketing, and Internet uses.
+The 2014 Sessions and Speakers have not been completed, therefore we have presented the Session titles and speakers for the 2013 BTO Conference, to illustrate the wealth of writers topics covered, which are listed below, organized by general topics: writing craft, poetry, genres, publishing/marketing, and Internet uses.
 Several speakers are holding two sessions.
 For a printable schedule of times and rooms for all BTO sessions, click the link on the right:

 Shortcuts to More Efficient and Effective Writing; How to Avoid Making Writing More Difficult Than It Already Is.

 Many new writers plunge into book-length projects before learning all the skills they’ll need in order to produce publishable works.
 An experienced editor and teacher shows you how to avoid the most common wrong turns and how to be more efficient and effective.
 A practical summary of what every writer should be conscious of at every moment of the writing process.

 Barbara Esstman Internationally published and nationally awarded author Barbara Esstman is the coeditor of A More Perfect Union: Stories and Poems about the Modern Wedding (St. Martin’s Press).
 Her novels, The Other Anna and Night Ride Home, were both published by Harcourt Brace, Harper Perennial and numerous foreign presses, and they were both adapted for film by Hallmark Productions.
 Among other distinctions, her short stories have been recognized by the Pushcart Prizes and the REDBOOK Fiction Award.
 She teaches creative writing and creative nonfiction at universities and The Writer’s Center in Bethesda, MD.